 Fascinated be the beauty of the old VB mansion

-so that the
+so that the old

-Hotel de Villeroy could stay.
+Hotel de Villeroy Bourbon could stay in place.

 Cremerie de Paris is located on a hotspot